Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Related Work

 Recently, it has become common to understand `features' or concepts in language models as low-dimensional subspaces of internal model activations \citep{park_linear_2023,wattenberg_relational_2024,engels_not_2024}.
 If such sparse or `superposed' structure exists, we expect to be able to `intervene on' or `steer' the activations, i.e., to modify or replace them to express different concepts and so influence model behavior \citep{meng_locating_2022,zhang_towards_2023,heimersheim_how_2024,makelov_sparse_2024,obrien_steering_2024}.

-SAEs are a popular approach to discovering these features, where we typically train a single autoencoder to reconstruct the activations of a single neural network layer, e.g., the transformer residual stream \citep{sharkey_taking_2022,cunningham_sparse_2023,bricken_towards_2023}.
-A wide variety of SAE architectures have been suggested, which commonly vary the activation function applied after the linear encoder \citep{makhzani_k-sparse_2014,gao_scaling_2024,rajamanoharan_jumping_2024,lieberum_gemma_2024}.
-SAEs have also been trained with different objectives \citep{braun_identifying_2024} and applied to multiple layers simultaneously \citep{yun_transformer_2021,lawson_residual_2024,lindsey_sparse_2024}.
+SAEs are a popular approach for discovering features, where one typically trains a single autoencoder to reconstruct the activations of a single neural network layer, e.g., the transformer residual stream \citep{sharkey_taking_2022,cunningham_sparse_2023,bricken_towards_2023}.
+Many SAE architectures have been suggested, which commonly vary the activation function applied after the linear encoder \citep{makhzani_k-sparse_2014,gao_scaling_2024,rajamanoharan_jumping_2024,lieberum_gemma_2024}.
+SAEs have also been trained with different objectives \citep{braun_identifying_2024,farnik2025jacobian} and applied to multiple layers simultaneously \citep{yun_transformer_2021,lawson_residual_2024,lindsey_sparse_2024}.

 Besides reconstruction errors and preservation of the underlying model's performance, SAEs have been evaluated according to whether they capture specific concepts \citep{gurnee_finding_2023,gao_scaling_2024} or factual knowledge \citep{huang_ravel_2024,chaudhary_evaluating_2024}, and whether these can be used to `unlearn' concepts \citep{karvonen_evaluating_2024}.